Specy/Scapix/README.md

 # Building
-Once cloned the repo, install the dependencies with `npm installDeps` command, this will install the dependencies for both electron and the client
+Once cloned the repo, install the dependencies with `npm run installDeps` command, this will install the dependencies for both electron and the client

 Afterwards, you can run `npm run build` or `npm run build:debug` to build the app, the debug version will show some additional logs in the console.

 # Local development
-To run the app locally in dev mode, install the dependencies with `npm installDeps` and in one terminal run `npm run dev:electron` and in another `npm run dev:client` to start the electron app and the client respectively.
+To run the app locally in dev mode, install the dependencies with `npm run installDeps` and in one terminal run `npm run dev:electron` and in another `npm run dev:client` to start the electron app and the client respectively.
 Whenever you make changes to the electron, you must restart the server (to improve).
 The client will hot reload on changes.

 # Credits